djalbat/occam-parsers/README.md

      parenthesisedTerms         ::=   <NO_WHITESPACE>"(" terms <NO_WHITESPACE>")" ;

-It is conventional to leave no whitespace between the no whitespace part and the subsequent part.
+It is conventional to leave no whitespace between the symbol and its subsequent part.

 ### Grouping parts